Updated on September 23, 2024

-Adderall is proven to improve focus, attention, and alertness when prescribed to people with ADHD (attention-deficit hyperactivity disorder) or narcolepsy.
+Adderall is a stimulant medication designed to improve focus and alertness in those with ADHD (attention-deficit hyperactivity disorder) and narcolepsy.

 Is Adderall Addiction Affecting Your Life?